 BlueHost offers website hosting plans under several categories like Shared Hosting, VPS Hosting, Dedicated Hosting etc. However, for the purpose of this review, we're only going to look at a few of their plans that relate primarily to ecommerce stores trying to scale up.
 For example, we'll take a look at shared hosting for smaller stores, the WooCommerce plan for companies implementing the popular WordPress plugin, along with the various WordPress hosting plans offered through Bluehost.

 Now that you have a general idea of what hosting is for your business, keep reading to learn more about how Bluehost can save you money and time when building your ecommerce site.
 The goal is to create a fast, secure and reliable online store, and Bluehost has plans for all of the above.

 Since Bluehost provides a wide range of offerings, they separate them into certain plan groupings.
 The most common plans they sell are called shared hosting accounts, which means that you'll be sharing server space with other websites.
-This is a great start for companies just getting started, and it's by far the least expensive option.
+This is a great launching point for companies just getting started, and it's by far the least expensive option.
 You can see the pricing for shared hosting below:

 Have a look:

 - Starter – For $13.99 per month you gain support for one online store, 100 GB of SSD storage, a storefront theme installation, free SSL, domain privacy, marketing credits, and a free setup call.